42tm/ccipher/README.md

 ### Fulfilling requirements
 - CMake : download from [here](https://cmake.org/download/).
 - C++-11 compatible compiler :
-  - On Windows, try Clang or MinGW-w64.
+  - On Windows, try MSVC, Clang or MinGW-w64 GCC.
   - On GNU/Linux, try any compiler you want.

 ## License